ExcaliburZero/resumelee2017-web/web/index.md

 ## Terminal
 The locations of the file parts are hidden in files in the terminal.
 The terminal has support for several different commands, including `cd` ,`ls`, and `cat`.
 Enter `help` to see a full list of supported commands.

 The terminal directories contain questions that you must answer.
 Each answer corresponds to a subdirectory that you can enter to move onto the next question or get a part file location.
+You can find the questions in the `QUESTION` files that are placed in the difference directories.

 Look out for fake file parts if you get a question wrong.
 Some wrong answers are dead-ends, while others will give convincing fake file parts.

+Note that the `cd` command only supports moving by one directory at a time, and does not support absolute directories.

 ## Links
 * [Terminal](terminal.html)